How to Reject Candidates

 Providing Feedback

-For rejecting job candidates is to provide feedback to those candidates who were not selected.
-While giving specific feedback on why a candidate was not chosen may be challenging, providing general feedback on areas where the candidate could improve and can benefit both the candidate and the employer.
+If you’re wondering how to reject a job applicant politely, it’s important to remember to provide feedback to those candidates who were not selected.
+Although it can be difficult to give specific feedback on why a candidate was not chosen, offering general feedback on areas where the candidate could improve can be valuable for both the candidate and the employer.

 Being Consistent